Improving the soil’s fertility using new generation microelements

 The decreasing soil quality is a significant problem for farmers and is mainly due to the extensive use of fertilisers and intensive farming.
 The surplus of nitrogen fertilisers leaking into the water bodies is damaging the environment.
 In addition, the large volumes of fertilisers needed, which are getting more and more expensive, increase production costs and decrease the farms’ profitability.
 Even organic farmers face the problem of low fertility.
 While they only use organic fertilisers, these do not improve the quality of the soil.

-This EIP-AGRI project brought together scientists, a consulting institution and farmers to carry out experimental tests on improving the soil’s quality, by reducing the use of nitrogen fertilisers and increasing the production’s yield and quality.
+This EIP-AGRI operational group brought together scientists, a consulting institution and farmers to carry out experimental tests on improving the soil’s quality, by reducing the use of nitrogen fertilisers and increasing the production’s yield and quality.
 The experimentation focused on the use of new generation microelements and on improving (restoring) soil structure with the help of microorganisms.